gs-akhan/salesforce-debugger/README.md

 This will stream logs directly to [heroku app](https://sdebugger.herokuapp.com).
 Make sure you subscribe with SFDC Org Username to view logs.

+### Contributions
+Feel free to add features that may address your useacase, Please start a discussion on issues before implmenting.
 ###License
 Copyright (c) 2015, gs-akhan,gs-skumar